 4. Don’t let things get stale.
 You wouldn’t want to eat a sandwich every night for the rest of your life.
 Therefore, let your imagination run wild and put a few other things on the menu.

 5. Do something new INSIDE the bedroom.
 Get the menu out and try a new dish.
+Learning to give a great massage goes a long way too.

 6. Remember that variety is the spice of life.
 Try a new position, place, technique, etc.